thekashifmalik/sshfsui/README.md

 # sshfsui
-Straightforward UI to manage your SSHFS mounts.
+UI to mount remote filesystems locally using SSHFS.

 ## Quickstart
-`sshfsui` is a mostly tray-based program.
-It can create SSHFS mount targets, connect & disconnect to them and delete these targets.
+`sshfsui` is a tray-based program.
+It can mount remote filesystems to local mount points which let's you interact with these remote filesytems as if they were local.
+All changes to files are synchronized transparently in both directions.
+This is done using SSH and SSHFS under the hood.

 ![screenshot](docs/screenshot.png)

+You can manage multiple targets.
+Each target has a name (needs to be file-safe) and related config:

 ## Installation